 - Partnerships are a recent phenomenon.
 In most countries (exc.
 UK) institutionalized local partnerships are a recent (since 1990) derived from an institutional shift from top-down to bottom-up policies - Most identified partnerships were constituted in order to manage a policy or program.
 In this sense the partnership process is "topdown" albeit attempting to promote "bottomup" involvement. - Project-oriented cooperation rather than Strategic cooperation.
 The main weaknesses of local partnerships is their funding dependency.
 Most have been constituted to manage a public program - Most partnerships have a mix of public, quasipublic, civil and private partners.
 Public partners seem to have a key role in the constitution of the partnership and in its first stages - It is a new process (from the beginning of the 1990s). - The improvement of cooperation, mutual understanding, exchange of information in areas where the individualism was the previous rule are the most important outputs. - Local partnerships are becoming the norm rather than the exception for delivering social, economic and environmental goals in rural areas.
-Local partnerships can become the effective link between local population and the authorities. - 5.19 According to the PRIDE project, the key outputs of the sampled 330 PPP for rural development were (ranked): (i) promote reinforce development projects; (ii) local cooperation; (iii) mobilization / implication of local (iv) rural tourism promotion; promotion of local area and products; establishment of information networks; conservation of environmental and cultural heritage; (viii) infrastructure and equipment; (ix) consolidation of territorial identity - 5.20 In terms of proposals for strengthening PPP for rural development in Europe, the main recommendations were: (i) Continued availability of funding; (ii) reduction of bureaucracy; (iii) greater autonomy and responsibilities; (iv) more implication of local society; (v) more skilled human resources; (vi) wider partnerships; (vii) improve cooperation among partners (avoid localisms or particular interests); (viii) improve planning procedures; (ix) increase technical support and training; (x) changes in attitudes; (xi) better coordination with local and regional institutions; (xii) better information and evaluation systems; (xiii) more time to implement programs; (xiv) better dissemination of information to the local society.
+Local partnerships can become the effective link between local population and the authorities.

+5.19 According to the PRIDE project, the key outputs of the sampled 330 PPP for rural development were (ranked): (i) promote development projects; (ii) reinforce local cooperation; (iii) mobilization / implication of local society; (iv) rural tourism promotion; (v) promotion of local area and products; (vi) establishment of information networks; (vii) conservation of environmental and cultural heritage; (viii) infrastructure and equipment; (ix) consolidation of territorial identity implication of local society; (v) more skilled human resources; (vi) wider partnerships; (vii) improve cooperation among partners (avoid localisms or particular interests); (viii) improve planning procedures; (ix) increase technical support and training; (x) changes in attitudes; (xi) better coordination with local and regional institutions; (xii) better information and evaluation systems; (xiii) more time to implement programs; (xiv) better dissemination of information to the local society.